Christmas at sea

 Successes and failures

 The following days were no quieter.
 On December 29, Ghibli aircraft were sighted causing Osiris to dive deep to eighty feet.
 Whilst these Italian planes were used for reconnaissance, they were also capable of carrying out light bombing.
 Next day at 9am a schooner was seen patrolling the entrance to Suda Bay in the north-west of Crete.
 A second schooner was soon visible.
-Two hours later Osiris dropped the first of six depth charges.
+Two hours later, the enemy aimed the first of six depth charges at Osiris.

 This period marked successful attacks for the Mediterranean fleet with sinkings of enemy supply ships.
 A large tanker was also destroyed.
 However, for Osiris, officials deemed the patrol disappointing.
 A report mentions the repair staff of HMS Medway ‘who had spent so long trying to make her fit for operational use.’
 One attack on December 31 was aborted because of poor visibility, another, on New Year’s Day, because an engine was out of action.
 On January 2 and 3, they were helpless for four hours in a heavy sea.
 Weather conditions with particularly high winds, meant that there were only six days throughout the patrol when the periscope could be used effectively.